Tour de France: Chris Froome and Geraint Thomas left out of Team Ineos squad

 Froome, who will join Israel Start-Up Nation for next season as sole team leader, will focus his attention on the Vuelta a Espana, to be held from October 20 to November 8, while Thomas will ride at the Giro d'Italia, which begins on October 3.

+"I've had an incredible recovery from the big crash I had last year and I'm in a very fortunate position to be back racing now already, but I'm not confident that I can really fulfil the necessary job that would be needed from me at this year's Tour de France.

+"I think it's a lot more realistic targeting the Vuelta a Espana.
+It gives me a chance to really get stuck into something that's deliverable, really."

-"Egan will once again target the yellow jersey in France and we are very excited to give last year's Giro winner, Richard Carapaz, his debut in this year's Tour also," Brailsford added ahead of the event, delayed to start on August 29.
+"Egan will once again target the yellow jersey in France and we are very excited to give last year's Giro winner, Richard Carapaz, his debut in this year's Tour also," Brailsford added.

 "Geraint will target the Giro and take on the opportunity to double up his Tour de France win with another Grand Tour title, with the aim of being the first Welshman to win it."